A-Al-Tamimi/Negotiating-Style-Assessment/README.md

 ## Why this exists

-I built this for one of my university courses to give students a quick, research-grounded mirror on how they show up at the bargaining table — before we get into theory, role-plays, and case work.
+I built this for one of my university courses to give students a quick, research-grounded mirror on how they show up at the bargaining table, before we get into theory, role-plays, and case work.
 It's open to anyone (educators, managers, founders, lawyers, consultants, students) who wants a fast self-assessment built on respected frameworks rather than pop-psychology shortcuts.

 ## Frameworks